pkcarlislellc/git-papershaper/README.md

 If you found this file elsewhere, links to latest information is here:

-Google Code:
-https://code.google.com/p/paper-shaper-random-wallpaper-tool/ (October, 2019: Deprecated: Google Code is no longer an active service/venture.)

 Sourceforge:
 https://sourceforge.net/projects/papershaper/
+(The Sourceforge version is not packaged as an installer.
+It can run entirely from the user(s) home folder and does not meet the stringent formatting requirements for auto-installation as part of an official Linux distro.
+In that sense it is experimental, and should only be used if you really want to play with the code as well as run it.)

 Free Software Foundation:
 http://directory.fsf.org/wiki/Paper_Shaper

-(C)2014,2019.
-Distributed under the GNU General Public License compliments of P. K. Carlisle LLC at www.pkcarlisle.com.
+(C)2014,2020.
+Distributed under the GNU General Public License version 3.0 compliments of P. K. Carlisle LLC at www.pkcarlisle.com.
 Notes to devops@pkcarlisle.com.
 Follow on twitter @pkcarlislellc.

 Feedback is always welcome, although any communication may be used by me without restriction.